-Patients are often astonished that we can locate, just by feeling, the painful area.
-Trigger points are extremely sensitive spots in muscle bands that provoke painful responses and are characterized by increased pain in the patient and an apparent hardness to the doctor or therapist.
+Patients are often astonished that we can locate, just by feeling, the painful spot.
+Trigger points are extremely sensitive areas in muscle bands that provoke painful responses and are characterized by increased pain in the patient and an apparent hardness to the doctor or therapist.
 Trigger points are not just tender nodules, but they affect the surrounding muscle and tissues.

 A form of soft tissue therapy, trigger point therapy, first coined by Dr. Janet Travell who treated President John F. Kennedy for his back pain, is founded on the theory that pain in one part of the body can actually be caused by an injury or dysfunction somewhere else. chiropractic treatment of the spinal nerve injuries and dysfunctions is complementary.

 Trigger points are areas of sensitivity in a muscle.
 Trigger point therapy incorporates the application of pressure to these sore, sensitive areas in order to alleviate their pain and dysfunction as well as pain in other areas of the body.
 Sometimes massage and trigger point therapy are used together.
 Theoretically, active trigger points cause muscle pain which passes pain and tenderness to other parts of the body when pressed.
 Latent trigger points are those that don't have pain unless pressed, but they are thought to cause joint stiffness and reduced ranges of motion as we age.

 By including trigger point therapy, the doctor or therapist puts pressure on these painful points to ease the muscle and tissues affected.
 Even as the applied pressure on a trigger point might cause your soreness to become more apparent, it has the odd effect of feeling good at the same time.
 You will discover that trigger point therapy in connection with your chiropractic Cox Technic treatment does wonders to move you toward pain relief.